baokhoavu/planner/README.md

 ## Planner

 This is a Planner that has popular places around Rowland Heights.
+Standard if you're an ABG or FBoi.
+Don't be offended.
 This includes loyal food and beverage places offered on yelp.
 Using Google Maps API, we're able to display a map.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).